This Is Where I Belong – The Songs of Ray Davies & The Kinks

-This Is Where I Belong – The Songs of Ray Davies & The Kinks is a compilation album, a tribute to the Kinks by various artists, published in 2002 by Praxis Recordings and manufactured and marketed by Rykodisc (Rykodisc RCD 10621).
+This Is Where I Belong – The Songs of Ray Davies & The Kinks is a compilation album, a tribute to the Kinks by various artists, released in 2002 by Praxis Recordings and manufactured and marketed by Rykodisc (Rykodisc RCD 10621).
 The executive producer is Jim Pitt; the associate producers include Jack Emerson, Andy McLenon, and Brad Hunt.

-Fountains of Wayne covered the song "Better Things" on Late Night with Conan O'Brien ten days after the 9/11 terrorist attacks.
-That version of the song is included on this compilation.
+Fountains of Wayne performed their Kinks cover, "Better Things", on Late Night with Conan O'Brien ten days after the 9/11 terrorist attacks.